Ultimate Guide For Adding Closed Captions In YouTube Videos

 • Make sure that YouTube can handle your file type before you start.

-• Select Upload file.
+• Select the Upload file.

 • Choose “With timing” or “Without timing,” and then click “Continue.”